First, the case for Biometric Authentication keeps getting stronger.

 Most facial liveness detection solutions rely on passive observation through software that detects such things as eye movement, lip movement or blinking.
 Masks, photos with eye holes cut out and videos can fool these liveness detection systems.

-Some technologies use a “challenge-response” software approach in which the user is prompted to do something like turn their head or move within the proximity of the camera.
+Some face biometric technologies use a “challenge-response” software approach in which the user is prompted to do something like turn their head or move within the proximity of the camera.

 Hardware-assisted methods require a sensor and utilize technologies such as 3D and radiometric measurements (infrared).